 In the unlikely event you become the victim of theft or crime do call the police: 133 or 112

 European residents should preferably call the European emergency number 112, without dialing any country code.
-You can dial this number from any phone, even with a mobile without a fixed package or even a SIM card.
+You can dial this number from any cellular device, even with a mobile without a fixed package or even a SIM card.

 The emergency number for the ambulance is 144.